-If the merger is completed, shareholders of Independent will become shareholders of United, Independent will be merged with United, and Independent will cease to exist as a separate entity.
+If the merger is completed, shareholders of Independent will become shareholders of United, Independent will cease to exist as a separate entity, and Independent Bank & Trust will become a wholly-owned subsidiary of United.
 Following the merger, the Restated Articles of Incorporation, Bylaws, corporate identity, and existence of United will not be changed.